-July 2015 - Freedom of the Seas to Caribbean - Eastern
+July 2015 - 7 Night Eastern Caribbean (Port Canaveral Roundtrip) Cruise on Freedom of the Seas

 The cruise was a good overall although there are a few things I would change.
 My hubby and I took two cruises ( RC and Carnival) before we had children so this was our first family cruise.
 I had to keep reminding myself that this was a family cruise.
 LOL